Skip to content

 External ID Strategy

-External IDs are the key to clean, repeatable migrations.
+External IDs are the foundation of clean, repeatable migrations.
 They enable upserts and relationship resolution without Salesforce IDs.

 Why External IDs Matter